ayushdayal7/apnacollege-demo/README.md

 # apnacollege-demo
-repo made at the timeof learning from apnacollege
+repo made at the time of learning from apnacollege.
+Author - Ayush Dayal